marcoacierno/factoryboy-fuzzyutils/README.md

 Factory boy -- Fuzzy util classes

-Classes to copy and paste in your project
+Classes to copy and paste in your project.

+List of fuzzy classes:

+- FuzzyColor